Handling deeplinks in a SwiftUI app

 Published on: July 6, 2020

-The new onOpenURL(perform:) view modifier is new in iOS 14.
+The quickest way to handle deeplinks in your app is through the onOpenURL(perform:) view modifier which has been available since iOS 14.
 It allows developers to register a URL handler on their views so they can respond to URLs by modifying state for their views as needed.

 @main